How do I search the Knowledge Base?

 Quick search is located at the top right corner of the page:

-Quick Search is an all-article default search that covers Drake Tax, Drake Tax Update Notes, CWU, and CWU Update Notes articles.
+Quick Search is an all-article default search.
 It produces a short drop list of relevant article links that open on the same page.
 Alternatively, click the search icon to produce a full results list on the search page (a subsequent search from that page is restricted by the filter buttons).

 Additional Search Options

-To search only in Drake Tax, only in Drake Tax Update Notes, only in Client Write-Up, or only in CWU Update Notes, use the filter buttons below the search field:
+To search only in Drake Tax, only in Drake Tax Update Notes, only in Hosting on Right Networks, only in Drake Accounting, or only in DAS Update Notes, use the filter buttons below the search field:

 Be sure to click Update Results to refresh the results list and limit results to the chosen search filter.